 Creating the right power of attorney document for your specific situation gives you the ability to decide in advance who may make decisions on your behalf and which decisions they may and may not make.

 Completing a power of attorney will depend on a couple of factors.
 The first is the state in which you are a resident.
 Every state has its own statutes related to power of attorney documents.
-They generally either provide a statutory form you can use or provide the required components to create a legally binding power of attorney.
+They generally either provide a statutory form you can use or provide the required components to create a power of attorney.

 The second factor is the type of power of attorney you’re creating.
 You may need different information for a springing power of attorney may be different than that of a medical power of attorney.
 With that being said, however, all power of attorney documents require certain information.
 As the principal, you must provide your legal name as well as your full address, including your zip code, city, state, and county.
 You’ll need to provide the legal name and full address of your chosen agent or attorney-in-fact.
 You may also decide to name an alternative agent in the event that your named agent is unable or unwilling to serve.
 You will need to carefully explain when the power of attorney goes into effect.
 You’ll also need to clearly explain which decisions the agent may and may not make on your behalf.